- That it not smell like a sanitary pad or like Nickelodeon Gak

 - Want flavored lube?
 Get Swirl, in a myriad of delicious flavors: Pink Lemonade, Green Apple, Strawberry Pomegranate, Blue Raspberry, and Cherry Vanilla.
 Many have lauded Sliquid Swirl as their favorite flavored lube.

 - Want a stimulating lube or gel?
-Get Stimulating O Gel or Sizzle.1
+Get Stimulating O Gel, Sensation, or Sizzle.1

 - Want to alleviate vaginal dryness with a product that doubles as a lube?
 Get Satin.